 - Japanese Phrases

 Most shops slide their doors open at 10, and many shopkeepers partake of the morning ritual of sweeping and watering the entrance to welcome the first customers.
-Shops lock up at 6 or 7 in the evening.
+Traditional shops lock up at 6 or 7 in the evening.
 Stores often close sporadically once or twice a month (closings are irregular), so it helps to call in advance if you're making a special trip.
-On weekends downtown can be very crowded.
+On weekends, downtown can be very crowded.

 Kyoto's depato (department stores) are small in comparison to their mammoth counterparts in Tokyo and Osaka.
 They still carry a wide range of goods and are great places for one-stop souvenir shopping.
-Wandering around the food halls is a good way to build up an appetite.
+Wandering around the basement food halls is a good way to build up an appetite.
 Prices drop dramatically during end-of-season sales.
-You can call at the beginning of the month to find out about scheduled closures.

 Kyoto has several popular seasonal fairs, from local area pottery sales to the national antiques fairs, usually held in May, June, and October.
 Several temple markets take place in Kyoto each month.
 These are great places to pick up bargain kimonos or unusual souvenirs.
 They're also some of the best spots for people-watching.

 - 80 Degrees: Fodor's Helps You Find Your Best Beach Vacation Spots